Notice of Pre-AIA or AIA Status

 [A non-transitory computer readable medium comprising instructions, the instructions, when executed by a computing system, cause the computing system to]:

-receive, [over an expense network], an initial exchange amount [over a communication network at a net lease management server configured to communicate with at least one third-party application];
+receiving, [over an expense network], an initial exchange amount [over a communication network at a net lease management server configured to communicate with at least one third-party application], wherein the initial exchange amount is associated with a property that is sold or on sale;

 continuously receive in real-time, [over the expense network connected to a plurality of third-party networks], market data associated with one or more regions sent [over the communication network at the net lease management server], wherein the market data includes historical net lease terms;